unanono/rshell/README.md

 	* python rshell.py -u http://127.0.0.1/shell.php -p proxy:port

 ###Functionality
 	 - check_files
         	Check existence of some files extracted from pillage.lst from pwnwiki (https://github.com/pwnwiki)
         	usage: check_files
 	 - compress_folder
         	Compress a folder in the the server
 	        usage: dwfolder compressed_file_name
 	 - download
         	Download a file from the server
 	        usage: download remote_path/remote_file local_path/local_file
 	 - dwfolder
         	Compress and download a entire folder from the server
 	        usage: dwfolder folder_path
 	 - exit
         	This is the exit command
 	 - find_hosts
         	Find hosts on local network
 	        usage: find_hosts
 	 - get_local_ips
         	Get ips assigned to the local interfaces
 	        usage: get_local_ips
 	 - get_os
         	Get information about the operating system using php
 	        usage: get_os
 	 - getswversion
         	Print some software versions
 	        usage: getswversion
 	 - getsysinfo
         	Print user and system information
 	        usage: getsysinfo
 	 - help
         	This command show the list of commands
 	 - payload
         	Print the payload to write in an executable file in the server
 	 - phpinfo
         	Extract the phpinfo result and open it in a web browser
 	 - print_hosts
         	Print the hosts finded whith the command find_hosts
 	        usage: print_hosts
 	 - print_local_ips
         	Print local ips
 	        usage: print_local_ips
 	 - quit
         	This is the exit command
- - set_password None
+	 - set_password

 	 - shell
         	This method execute the command locally
- - sql_connect None
+	 - sql_connect

 	 - start_proxy
         	Start a local http proxy server to surf the internal network
 	        usage: start_proxy
 	 - stop_proxy
         	Stop the proxy server
 	        usage: stop_proxy
 	 - upload
         	Upload a file to the server
 	        usage: upload local_path/local_file remote_path/remote_file